y3sukhei/cs-hud/README.md

 # cs-hud

-A Free and Customizable Spectator HUD for Your Counter-Strike 2 (and CS:GO) Streams.
+A Free and Customizable Spectator HUD for Your Counter-Strike 2 (and CS:GO) Streams. t
 ![](assets/cs2-hud-screenshot-1080.png)

 ## Getting Started

 The easiest way is to use the pre-packaged binaries, but other options will be available in the future.

 <!-- TODO write, then link to more in-depth guides for running via yarn, docker -->

 1. Download [`cs-hud-win.exe`](https://github.com/drweissbrot/cs-hud/releases/latest/download/cs-hud-win.exe) if you're on Windows, or [`cs-hud-linux`](https://github.com/drweissbrot/cs-hud/releases/latest/download/cs-hud-linux) if you're on Linux.
 You can find more details on the [Releases tab](https://github.com/drweissbrot/cs-hud/releases/latest).